SenseStageTeam/sensestage_documentation/_sensestage-v1/getting-started-with-sense-stage/installing-pydon.md

 ---
-title: Install the Communications Software
+title: Installing Pydon
-summary: A guide on how to install the Sense/Stage communication software
+summary: A guide on how to install Pydon, the Sense/Stage OSC communication software.
 layout: guide
 type: guide
 parent: Getting Started with Sense/Stage